jstokesdubose/custcontroltraining/Src/Module 01/MD/FromBeginToEnd.md

 # From Begin to End

+In this module we'll build a working web page with a JavaScript widget used to embellish an HTML table and data.

 Before incorporating a Control Add-in into Business Central, proving that the control works outside of BC smooths the rest of the work.
 For this reason, this module only utilizes VS Code and a browser.

+Let's get started.

 Start in a new folder in Visual Studio Code.
-For this tutorial the folder will be called CustomControl.
+For this tutorial the folder will be called `CustomControl`.

 Add three files: